Table of Contents

 Heqet, also known as the ‘Frog Goddess’ was the Ancient Egyptian goddess of fertility and childbirth.
 She was one of the most important goddess of the Egyptian pantheon and was often identified with Hathor, goddess of the sky, of fertility and women.
 Heqet was usually depicted as a frog, an ancient fertility symbol and was much revered by mortals.
 Here’s her story.

-Heqet was the daughter of the sun god, Ra, the most important god in the Egyptian pantheon.
+Heqet is first attested to in the so-called Pyramid Texts from the Old Kingdom, where she helps the pharaoh along his journey through the Underworld.
+She was said to be the daughter of the sun god, Ra, the most important god in the Egyptian pantheon at the time.
 However, her mother’s identity remains unknown.
-Heqet was also the consort of Khnum, the god of creation and she had a son by him, called Her-ur, who later became the god of kingship and the sky.
-According to some sources, Heqet was said to be the wife of Horus the elder, who was an Egyptian sky god.
+Heqet was also considered the female counterpart of Khnum, the god of creation and she was the wife of Her-ur, Haroeris, or Horus the Elder, the Egyptian the god of kingship and the sky.

-Heqet’s name was said to have originated from the name of the Greek goddess of witchcraft, ‘Hecate’.
-While the actual meaning of her name isn’t clear, some believe that it was derived from the Egyptian word ‘heqa’, meaning ‘scepter’ or ‘ruler’.
+Heqet’s name was said to have the same roots as the name of the Greek goddess of witchcraft, ‘Hecate‘.
+While the actual meaning of her name isn’t clear, some believe that it was derived from the Egyptian word ‘heqa’, meaning ‘scepter’, ‘ruler’, and ‘magic’.

 Depictions and Symbols of Heqet

 One of the oldest cults in Ancient Egypt was the worship of the frog.
 All frog deities were believed to have had an important role in the formation and creation of the world.
-Before the innundation (the annual flooding of the River Nile), frogs would begin to appear in large numbers due to which they later became associated with fertility and the beginning of life on earth.
-Heqet was often portrayed in the form of a frog, but is also portrayed as a woman with a frog’s head, holding knives in her hand.
+Before the inundation (the annual flooding of the River Nile), frogs would begin to appear in large numbers due to which they later became associated with fertility and the beginning of life on earth.
+Heqet was often portrayed in the form of a frog but was also portrayed as a woman with a frog’s head, holding knives in her hand.

-In the story of the Triplets, Heqet appears as a frog with ivory wands which looked more like boomerangs rather than like the knives we use today.
-The wands were to be used as throwing sticks instead of for cutting.
+In the story of the Triplets, Heqet appears as a frog with ivory wands that looked more like boomerangs rather than like the batons magicians use today.
+The wands were to be used as throwing sticks.
 It was believed that if these ivory wands were used in rituals, they would draw protective energy around the user during dangerous or difficult times.

 Heqet’s Role in Egyptian Mythology

 Aside from being the goddess of fertility, Heqet was also associated with pregnancy and childbirth.
-She and her husband often worked together to bring life into the world.
+She and her male counterpart often worked together to bring life into the world.
 Khnum would use the mud from the River Nile to sculpt and form human bodies on his potter’s wheel and Heqet would breathe life into the body, after which she would place the child in a female’s womb.
 Therefore, Heqet had the power to bring the body and spirit into existence.
-Together, Heqet and Khnum were responsible for the creation, formation and birth of all living beings.
+Together, Heqet and Khnum were said to be responsible for the creation, formation and birth of all living beings.

 Another of Heqet’s roles was the role of a midwife in Egyptian mythology.
 In one story, the great god Ra sent Heqet, Meskhenet (the goddess of childbirth), and Isis (the Mother goddess) to the royal birthing chamber of Ruddedet, the royal mother.
 Ruddedet was about to deliver triplets and each of her children were destined to become pharaohs in the future.
 The goddesses disguised themselves as dancing girls and entered the birthing chamber to help Ruddedet deliver her babies safely and quickly.
 Heqet quickened the delivery, while Isis give the triplets names and Meskhenet predicted their future.
 After this story, Heqet was given the title ‘She who hastens the birth’.